 I am currently at work on a second, single-authored book about the politics of diaspora management.
-My work on this began in 2008, when I collaborated with Elpida Vogli (University of Thrace) on a chapter analyzing Greek incorporation strategies toward co-ethnic repatriate groups.
+My work on this topic began when I collaborated with Elpida Vogli (University of Thrace) on a chapter analyzing Greek incorporation strategies toward co-ethnic repatriate groups.
 That project was motivated by the observation that the Greek state followed different policies toward similar sized communities of Greek repatriates from the former Soviet Union and Albania in the 1990s.
 Our chapter, which was published in 2010 in Greek, concluded that the difference in treatment was a function of state interests, but the intensity of the preferential treatment of the Greeks from the former Soviet Union can only be explained by electoral and patronage politics.